PingusEpitus/demo-project/README.md

 # demo-project

-This repo is only for testing purpose
+This repo is only for testing purpose and demonstration